ronrothjr/The-Threads-of-Becoming/blog.md

 * Who am I if I trust what my body knows before my mind catches up?

 **When you've lost touch, ask:** *Can my body find solid ground here?* Not "what should I think about this?" but "where can I land?"
 Sometimes the body needs safety before it can speak.
 Sometimes it needs permission.
 Sometimes it just needs to be asked.

+_And when we listen to the body, we often hear: "I don't know."_

 ---